-My grandmother’s favorite “owie balm” was a freshly plucked aloe vera leaf – turns out she was onto something!
+My grandmother’s favorite “owie balm” was a freshly plucked leaf from her aloe vera plant – turns out she was onto something!

 According to Dr. Ian Tizard, a professor of immunology at Texas A&M University, aloe vera “comes out of the plant like a clear liquid, but when it touches human skin, it becomes a gel.
 It acts as a wound sealant in this gel state, and no other plants do so.”
 (1)

 Fresh aloe is preferred, because as the World Health Organization puts it aloe is sensitive to “enzymatic, oxidative, or microbial degradation.”
 (2) According to their medicinal plants portal, aloe vera gel “has been effectively used in the treatment of first- and second-degree thermal burns and radiation burns.
 Both thermal and radiation burns healed faster with less necrosis when treated with preparations containing Aloe Vera Gel (18, 19).”

 If you’ve never grown fresh aloe, it’s very easy.
 Just keep it in a sunny window and follow these watering/repotting instructions.

 To use: Break open a leaf and rub on skin.

-As I mentioned in this post on remedies for small minor burns, there is a lot of research that supports the use of honey for common kitchen burns, sunburns and more.
+As I mentioned in this post on remedies for small minor burns, there is a lot of research that supports the use of honey for soothing common kitchen burns, sunburns and more.

 The sticky stuff’s been used as a topical burn salve since Egyptian days.
 ‘Studies suggest it may work better than some antibiotic creams at speeding up healing, reducing infection, and minimizing pain,’ says Kathi Kemper, M.D., author of The Holistic Pediatrician.”
 (3)

 It’s not my first choice for larger body application simply because it’s sticky, but it’s an option.

-Made from the bark from the witch hazel tree, this extract is high in anti-inflammatory tannins that soothe sunburned skin.
+Made from the bark from the witch hazel tree, this extract is high in tannins that soothe sunburned skin.
 (4) I prefer this brand because they double distill their extract – the final extract contains 86% organic witch hazel.
 They also use less alcohol than other brands, which makes it more gentle.

-How to use it: Place in a spray bottle and spray skin, or apply using a soft washcloth or cotton balls.
+How to use it: Place in a spray bottle and spray the affected area, or apply using a soft washcloth or cotton balls.

 Apple Cider Vinegar